Stanford Parris: Early life

-Parris was born in Champaign, Illinois and educated in the public schools there.
+Parris was born in Champaign, Illinois, and educated in the public schools there.
 He earned a B.S. at University of Illinois (1950), and an LL.B. at the George Washington University (1958) while working as a doorkeeper at the United States Senate.
 He was a U.S. Air Force F-84 Thunderjet jet fighter aircraft pilot in the Korean War, and was shot down once and rescued.
-His military decorations include the Distinguished Flying Cross with cluster, Air Medal with clusters, Purple Heart, Presidential Unit Citation (Korea), and Presidential Unit Citation (United States).
+His military decorations include the Distinguished Flying Cross with cluster, Air Medal with clusters, Purple Heart, Presidential Unit Citation for the Republic of Korea, and Presidential Unit Citation for the United States.
 Following his discharge from the military, Parris worked briefly as an airline pilot, before starting law school.
 He was admitted to the bar in 1958, and set up a private law practice in Alexandria, Virginia.
-Parris was president of a Chrysler dealership in Woodbridge, Virginia and the Flying Circus Aerodrome, an air show.
+Parris was president of a Chrysler dealership in Woodbridge, Virginia, and the Flying Circus Aerodrome, an air show.

 Politics

 Parris was elected to the Fairfax County Board of Supervisors and served one term (1964–1967).
 In 1969, he was elected to the Virginia House of Delegates and served from April 11, 1969, to November 21, 1972.
 During that time he made a controversial comment when he joked that the 14th Street Bridge between Virginia and Washington, DC was the "longest in the world" because it "stretches from Northern Virginia to Africa."
 Nonetheless, he was elected in 1972 to the United States House of Representatives, but lost his 1974 reelection bid to Democrat Herb Harris in the post-Watergate scandal.
 However, in the 1980 House elections, he defeated Harris by 1,090 votes.
 He sought his party's nomination for the 1985 election of Governor of Virginia, but withdrew in May.
 In 1989, Parris again ran for Governor of Virginia.
 He lost in the Republican primary to former Attorney General Marshall Coleman and former United States Senator Paul S. Trible.
 He also served a term as Virginia Secretary of the Commonwealth in the late 1970s.

 In the 93rd Congress, Parris was a member of the House Committee on Science and Technology, its subcommittees on Aeronautics and Space Technology, Science, Research, and Development and Energy.
 Economic woes and a federal budget stalemate contributed to his 1990 election loss to then Alexandria mayor James P. Moran Jr. Parris was also known for introducing a bill during his first term which prohibited the National Football League from imposing television blackouts of non-sold-out games.
 His position as the ranking Republican member of the House District Committee often put him at odds with the city government of the District of Columbia, and resulted in frequent quarreling with the mayor, Marion Barry.